Cloudmersive/Cloudmersive.APIClient.Java/docs/PreprocessingApi.md

 # **preprocessingBinarize**
 > Object preprocessingBinarize(imageFile)

-Convert an image of text into a binary (light and dark) view
+Convert an image of text into a binarized (light and dark) view

-Perform an advanced adaptive, machine learning-based binarization algorithm on the input image to prepare it for further OCR operations.
+Perform an adaptive binarization algorithm on the input image to prepare it for further OCR operations.

 ### Example
 ```java